wjg3/FlexiBLEPlugin/README.md

 5. If you want to test FlexiBLE with molecular dynamics, alter the parameters of the tests within "platform/references/tests".
 The sample initial coordination and initial velocity files are within the "test" directory.

 ## Citation info
-This plugin is based on Zhuofan Shen and William J. Glover's work published in J. Chem.
-Phys.
 The following must be cited if using this plugin in published research:

-Z. Shen and W. J. Glover, "Flexible boundary layer using exchange for embedding theories.
+(1) Z. Shen and W. J. Glover, "Flexible boundary layer using exchange for embedding theories.
 I. Theory and implementation" *J. Chem.
 Phys.* **155**, 224112 (2021).
+(2) FlexibLEPlugin.
+An OpenMM plugin implementing the FlexiBLE QM/MM boundary potential. https://github.com/kc5054/FlexiBLEPlugin